lyteword/chspurgeon-tod/volume-2/psalm-42.md

 **Verse 4.** *I had gone with the multitude, I went with them to the house of God, with the voice of joy and praise, with a multitude that kept holyday.* The gracious God is pleased to esteem it his glory to have many beggars thronging at the beautiful gate of his temple, for spiritual and corporal alms.
 What an honour is it to our great Landlord that multitudes of tenants flock together to his house to pay their rent of thanks and worship for their all which they hold of him!
 How loud and lovely is the noise of many golden trumpets!
 Good Lord, what an echo do they make in heaven's ears!
 When many skilful musicians play in concert with well tuned and prepared instruments the music cannot but be ravishing to God himself. *George Swinnock.*

 **Verse 4.** Do but consider David's tears and grief for want of, and his fervent prayers for the fruition of public ordinances even then, when he had opportunities for private performances; and surely thou wilt esteem the ministry of the Word no mean mercy.
 See his sorrow when he was driven from God's sanctuary. *When I remember these things I pour out my soul in me: for I had gone with the multitude, I went with them to the house of God."
 "My soul is poured out;* that is, I am overwhelmed with grief, and ever ready to die when I compare my present condition with my former happiness in the fruition of religious assemblies.
 There is an elegancy in the phrase *poured out*; the word is applied to water, or any liquid thing, and in Scripture signifieth abundance.
 Joe 2:28.
-My life is ready to be poured out as water upon the ground, which cannot be gathered up again, when I remember my former mercies, and consider my present misery...The loss of his father, mother, wives, children, lands, liberty—nay, of his very life, would not have gone so near his heart as the loss of public ordinances.
+My life is ready to be poured out as water upon the ground, which cannot be gathered up again, when I remember my former mercies, and consider my present misery...
+The loss of his father, mother, wives, children, lands, liberty—nay, of his very life, would not have gone so near his heart as the loss of public ordinances.
 As his sorrow was great for the want, so was his suit most earnest for the enjoyment of them.
 How many a prayer doth he put up for the liberty of the tabernacle!
 Ps 43:3-4 27:4,8.
 It is the one thing, the principal thing which he begs of God. *Henry Smith.*

 **Verse 4.** The bias of the soul is remarkably shown by the objects of regretful recollection. *Henry March.*